MultiIoT: Benchmarking Machine Learning for the Internet of Things: Experiments

 \subsection{Main quantitative results}

-\textbf{Overall performance}: Table~\ref{tab: exp_sota} reports the quantitative results on \names\ Benchmark using single modality, single task, multimodal multitask, and adapter and alignment models.
+\textbf{Overall performance}: Table~\ref{tab: exp_sota} reports the quantitative results on \names\ using single modality, single task, multimodal multitask, and extensions of language models.
 As seen in Table~\ref{tab: exp_sota}, the multimodal multitask method consistently outperforms the single modality and single task models across all tasks.
 This can be attributed to their ability to integrate information across modalities and tasks, which is especially crucial when one modality might have noisy or incomplete data.
-The adapter and alignment models, while showing commendable performance due to their ability to adapt to new tasks, often fall short in scenarios where multiple modalities have to be processed simultaneously.
-The multimodal multitask method manages to strike a balance by leveraging the power of both multimodal inputs and multi-task training.
+While the multisensory language model often falls short in many scenarios, the multisensory multitask language model achieves the strongest results by leveraging the power of both multimodal inputs and multitask training, with the existing reasoning ability present in pretrained large language models.

-\textbf{Performance across different modalities}: In this section, we delve into experiments that focus solely on the efficacy of using multiple modalities as input, while keeping the task constant.
-Table~\ref{tab: exp_modality} showcases the significant performance improvements observed when adopting a multimodal approach as opposed to unimodal setups by using various ratios (25\%, 50\%, all) of total modalities.
-For most tasks, the incorporation of multiple modalities resulted in more robust and accurate models.
+\textbf{Performance across different modalities}: In this section, we study the impact of adding more modalities on task performance.
+Table~\ref{tab: exp_modality} shows significant performance improvements when adopting a multimodal approach as opposed to unimodal setups and various ratios (25\%, 50\%, all) of total modalities.
+The incorporation of multiple modalities results in more robust and accurate models.
 This can be attributed to the model's ability to tap into complementary information present in different modalities, especially in scenarios where one modality might be ambiguous or noisy.

 \textbf{Performance across different tasks}: We separately analyze model performance when trained on multiple tasks simultaneously, while keeping the same modality inputs constant.
 Table~\ref{tab: exp_task} reveals that for most tasks, our multitask model's performance was on par with or exceeded that of models trained solely on individual tasks.
 This suggests that the shared representations learned during multitask learning were largely beneficial, since the model learns more generalized and robust features, while also improving computational efficiency.